 WHO THE COURSE IS FOR

-The Certificate in Resilience Coaching is suitable for anyone interested in health and wellbeing as well as qualified or near-qualified health and wellbeing professionals.
+The Certificate in Resilience Coaching is suitable for anyone who wants to know more about resilience.
 Please note this course is designed to provide the underpinning theory of resilience coaching and doesn’t include any skills development.
 The course carries 1 CPD point for each hour of study and can be used as a stepping stone to further training.

 HOW THE CERTIFICATE IS DELIVERED

 The Certificate in Resilience Coaching is taken over one year through supported distance learning.
+You can complete the course quicker if you choose.
 Features of distance learning include:

 Complementary Medical Association (CMA)